Hanabi-Live/hanabi-live/docs/RULES.md

 ## Other Rules

 * Successfully playing a 5 gives the team an additional clue.
 (This is a "reward" for finishing a play stack.)
+* If you finish a play stack while the team is at 8 clues, then the extra clue is forfeit.